 Yes, of course!
-We have a brand new range of information materials which we happily provide free of charge.
-You can place your order for printed copies here.
+We have a range of resources to support your work in alcohol education, which we currently provide free of charge.
+Place an order for printed copies now.

 We are funded by a range of supporters including producers and distributors of alcohol in Ireland.
 We have clear codes to ensure that our funding source does not compromise our operational independence.
 Read more about Drinkaware.

 Our current funders are: